Skip to main content

 Why county and city rules matter

 Do not assume your area works like Denver.
 Colorado’s statewide programs are only part of the picture.
+Local programs vary, and many counties do not have extra cash help.

 Place Local example Key 2026 detail Who to call

-Boulder County Senior Tax Worker Program Owners 60+ may earn up to $1,000.
-Applications are accepted on a rolling basis through June 15, 2026.
+Boulder County Senior Tax Worker Owners age 60 or older may earn up to $1,000 toward the Boulder County portion of property taxes.
+The 2026 wage is $15.16 per hour, and applications are accepted on a rolling basis through June 15, 2026.
 303-441-3500

 Reality checks

-• This year versus next year: The senior exemption and the portable classification usually show up on the next January tax bill.
+• This year versus next year: The senior exemption and portable classification usually show up on the next January tax bill.
 They usually do not rescue a bill that is already due.

 • Deferral is debt: The state records a lien and charges interest.
 If you already have unpaid prior taxes or a reverse mortgage, this path may fail.